jnozzi/cocoadev.com/markdown/InstanceCounting.md

 #import <Foundation/Foundation.h>

 /*!
- * @extern         General/IXMemoryLeakException
+ * @extern         IXMemoryLeakException
  * @abstract       Raised when a memory leak is discovered,
- *                 see General/IXEndInstanceCountingAndCheckLeaks
+ *                 see IXEndInstanceCountingAndCheckLeaks
  */
-extern General/NSString *General/IXMemoryLeakException;
+extern NSString *IXMemoryLeakException;

 /*!
- * @extern         General/IXInvalidStateException
+ * @extern         IXInvalidStateException
  * @abstract       Raised if the instance counting is forced in to an
  *                 ivalid state, i.e when start is called twice without
  *                 an end in between.
  */
-extern General/NSString *General/IXInvalidStateException;
+extern NSString *IXInvalidStateException;

 /*!
- * @function       General/IXStartInstanceCounting
+ * @function       IXStartInstanceCounting
  * @abstract       Call to start instance counting
  * @discussion     Did I mention that you have to call this method
  *                 before you want instance counting to begin?